 The Original Balmacaan

-A classic, relaxed overcoat with raglan sleeves for easier movement.
-It converts into a poncho for bike or scooter, with 10,000 mm water column, sealed seams, and ventilation holes at the armpits.
+A classic, relaxed-fit overcoat with raglan sleeves for greater freedom of movement.
+It converts into a poncho for cycling or riding a scooter, featuring a 10,000 mm water column rating, taped seams, and ventilation holes under the arms.

 Made from 77 recycled PET bottles.

-How to wear a MAIUM raincoat on a bike
+How to wear a MAIUM raincoat while riding a bike

 1. Open the side zippers to create the poncho shape